gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 While we want to ensure our algorithm will work on typical input or **nominal cases**, it is also very important to develop a few examples which will test the boundaries of what is possible for input.
 These are called **edge cases**.

 We should consider:
-* **Nominal Case**
+* **Truthy Nominal Case**
-  * In this example we could give a list that contains two contiguous subsequences which add up to zero.
+  * In this example we could give a list that contains one integer that occurs twice within the given distance `k`.
-  * For example: an input list of `[-4, 6, -2, 7, -1, 0, 1]` would return `[[-4,6,2], [-1,0,1], [0]]` because the elements of each of the following subarrays: `[-4,6,2]`, `[-1,0,1]`, and `[0]` all add up to zero.
+  * For example: an input list of `[1, 0, 2, 1, 3, 4]` and `k` value 5 would return `True` because the integer 1 occurs twice: once at index 0 and once at index 3 which is within 5 indices.
-* **Nominal Edge Case**
+* **Falsy Nominal Case**
-  * In this example we could give a list which contains exactly one contiguous subsequence which adds up to zero.
+  * In this example we could give a list where no integers occur twice within the given distance.
-  * For example:  an input list of `[1, -1, 2, 4]` would return `[[1,-1]]` because `[1, -1]` adds up to 0.
+  * For example: an input list of `[1, 0, 2, 1, 3, 4]` and `k` value 1 would return `False` because while 1 occurs twice in the given list, their distance from each other is greater than 1
-* **Negative Edge Case**
+* **Input List Edge Case**
-  * In this example we could give a list and a number in which the list does **not** contain a contiguous subsequence which adds up to zero.
+  * In this example we could give an input list on the edge of what is possible.
-    * For example: an input list of `[1, 2, 3, 4]` would need to return *something* to indicate that there is no contiguous sublist which adds up to zero.
+    * For example: an empty input list `[]` and any value of `k` would need to return *something* to indicate that it is not possible for there to be duplicates when the list is empty.
-    * Another example: an input list of `[]` needs to return *something* to indicate there is no contiguous sublist which adds up to zero.
+    * Another example: an input list of `[1]` and any value of `k` needs to return *something* to indicate that it is not possible for there to be duplicates when there is only one element in the list.
-* **Positive Edge Case**
+* **K Edge Case**
-  * This would be an input on the edge of what is possible which returns a valid length of a contiguous sublist.
+  * This would be an input on the edge of what is possible for our integer value `k`
-  * For example: the input `[0]` would return `[[0]]` because the entire input list (which can also be considered a subarray) is our target sum of zero.
+  * For example: given any input list and a `k` value of 0 would need to return *something* to indicating either that `k` must be greater than one or that it is not possible for there to be duplicates within 0 distance of each other (because 0 distance means we can only be looking at a single element)

 By looking at concrete sample input and output examples, we can see that our problem is not as simple as it seems.
-We need to consider cases when the list does not contain a contiguous sublist which adds up to zero.
-We also need to consider cases when the list is empty or contains only one element.
+We need to consider cases where we have a list with less than two elements or `k` is zero.

-For our purposes we will expect the function to return an empty list `[]` if there is no contiguous sublist which adds up to the given number.
+For our purposes we will expect the function to return an empty list `False` if the length of the list is less than two or if `k` is zero.
 In an interview setting, consider asking your interviewer if there is a preferred return value when the algorithm encounteres the edge case scenearios.
 If there is no preferred return value, make a thoughtful decision about what the algorithm should return and communicate your choice to your interviewer.

 <!-- available callout types: info, success, warning, danger, secondary, star  -->
 ### !callout-star